-More and more today, a "global citizen" is one who carries out projects starting from a full social, economic and political involvement in her or his local community.
+More and more, today, a "global citizen" who carries out projects starting from a full social, economic and political life participation in her or his local community.

-It is a process that starts involving Scouts in community development initiatives as an integral part of our programme - an area where the African Region is a leader.
+A process that starts involving Scouts in community development initiatives as an integral part of our Programme.

-It is a process that must include, wherever possible, children and young people in difficult circumstances: children who society has excluded, rejected, leaving them in the street, alone, pushing them into violence and crime.
-Several remarkable examples, especially in Africa, show that Scouting can help them.
+A process that must include wherever possible children and young people in difficult circumstances that society has excluded, rejected, leaving them in the street, alone, pushing them into violence and crime.